m-lutter/portfolio/SITE_EDITING.md

 The EPROM and Frogger images were copied from working image attachments in their original README files.
 The BCD image is the original Tinkercad export.
 Several original local JPEG/MOV files contain only two bytes; they are not linked as usable media.

 The biography reflects the owner's September 2026 Job Research context: UIUC aerospace engineering, expected December 2026 graduation, launch-vehicle systems/integration, and GNC/avionics integration.
 Update the graduation wording when appropriate.
-Contact uses the owner's connected GitHub profile email.
+Contact uses the owner's requested professional email, `luttermaxwell@gmail.com`, set in `scripts/build.mjs` as `contactEmail`.

 ## Aerospace extension sources